Trump says China talks coming, Beijing calls for trade war resolution

 “China called last night our top trade people and said ‘Let’s get back to the table’, so we’ll be getting back to the table, and I think they want to do something,” he said.

 In Beijing, Foreign Ministry spokesman Geng Shuang said he had not heard that a phone call between the two sides had taken place.

-However, China’s Commerce Ministry typically releases statements on trade calls, not the Foreign Ministry.
-The Commerce Ministry did not immediately respond to a request for comment.
+However, China’s Commerce Ministry typically releases statements on trade calls.
+It did not immediately respond to a request for comment.

 The increasingly bitter trade war between the world’s two largest economies escalated on Friday, with both sides leveling more tariffs on each other’s exports.